+Exhibit

-Exhibit Spending differences do not always predict outcome differences best practices and achieving strong results.
+Spending differences do not always predict outcome differences best practices and achieving strong results.
 In other areas, it may find that its outcomes are suboptimal.
-It must then begin to consider - based on the significance of the performance deficits and the cost of correcting those deficits - which areas to focus on first.
+It must then begin to consider based on the significance of the performance deficits and the cost of correcting those deficits - which areas to focus on first.

-AMI, acute myocardial infarction; CHD, coronary heart disease.
+CHD, coronary heart disease.